JeremS/cljss-core/README.md

  - add utilities:
   - functions rules, group-rules, comment
  - ClojureScript version ?
+ - Parser of selectors in order to use combinators with infix notation.
+ (Could be an extension)
  - syntax checking / error reporting ?

 ## Changelog